Meet Dr. Corey KershawInterstitial Lung Disease Specialist

 UT Southwestern's program offers advantages such as access to exclusive clinical trials and tight integration with related services such as lung transplantation and pulmonary rehabilitation, Dr. Kershaw notes.

-Dr. Kershaw is also Medical Director of the Medical Intensive Care Unit and Respiratory Therapy at St. Paul University Hospital.
+Dr. Kershaw is also Medical Director of the Medical Intensive Care Unit and Respiratory Therapy at William P. Clements Jr. University Hospital.
 In this role, he relishes the opportunity to save the lives of people who wouldn't survive if they weren't in the ICU.
 In addition, he sees patients with other pulmonary problems, including chronic obstructive pulmonary disease (COPD) and asthma.

 Critical Care Medicine